 who is 'jano'?

 The name ‘Jano’ was inspired by Head Chef and owner Pierre Fenoux’s grandfather, Jeannot Fenoux, who was the community gardener of his township of Aix Les Bains, France.
-Jeannot and his wife, Manette, owned a large garden where they grew their own fruits and vegetables, and Pierre spent a large part of his childhood harvesting and cooking with his grandparents.
+Jeannot and his wife, Manette, had a large garden where they grew their own fruits and vegetables, and Pierre spent a large part of his childhood harvesting and cooking with his grandparents.

-Jeannot would often take Pierre fishing for freshwater cray at the nearby river; go exploring at the local markets; or go venture into the forest at dawn after a raining evening to look for fresh snails and mushrooms.
-These memories and experiences taught Pierre the qualities of working with fresh produce, and understand the beauty of cooking with simple, quality ingredients.
+Jeannot would often take Pierre fishing for freshwater cray at the nearby river; go exploring at the local markets; or go venture into the forest at dawn after a rainy evening to look for fresh snails and mushrooms.
+These memories and experiences are why we love working with fresh produce and appreciate the beauty of cooking with simple, quality ingredients.
 It has also inspired us to grow our own little garden at the restaurant which we often use in our dishes.